-- Voice Messages
+- Voice Notes

 - Text Messages

-- · Picture Messages
+- Picture Messages

 - Browser Messages

 - Voice Mail Messages

 - Broadcast Messages (SIM Dependent)

-Voice messages
+Voice Notes

-In this menu, you can record a voice message of up to 1 minute and then immediately send it by a MMS (Multimedia Message Service) message.
-MMS will be referred to as Picture Messaging.
+In this menu, you can record a voice message of up to 1 minute and then immediately send it by Picture message.

 When you access this menu, a timer appears on the screen.